ianoff/dotfiles/readme.md

 Uses [Dotbot](https://github.com/anishathalye/dotbot) as a submodule, as described in that project's docs.
 I have written my own config in `install.conf.yaml`.

 ## Install
-Go in the folder, run `install`.
+Go in the folder, run `./install`.
 Restart shells to source.

 ## Plugins
 Includes custom zsh plugins I've written for myself over the years.